menu

 Demographics

-The citizens of Highland are very well educated compared to the average community in the nation: 39.22% of adults in Highland have a bachelor's degree or even advanced degree.
+The education level of Highland citizens is very high relative to the national average among all cities (21.84%): 39.22% of adults in Highland have a bachelor's degree or even advanced degree.

 Highland is an extremely ethnically-diverse city.
 The people who call Highland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Highland include German, Irish, Italian, English, and European.